Private Use Van Insurance

 If you need to make any alterations to see how they affect the quotes (such as the type of cover or your voluntary excess amount), you can easily get a re-quote without needing to fill everything in a second time.

 Once you have compared private van insurance, you can either choose to buy online via the providers website, or purchase over the phone.
-Remember to check the details of your personal van insurance cover and any extras before you buy.
+Remember to check the details of your personal van insurance cover and any policy extras before you buy.

 Private van speed limits

-Vans have lower speed limits than cars on UK roads – even when only driven in a personal capacity.
+Vans have lower speed limits than cars on UK roads – even when driven in a personal capacity.

 If you're using your van for personal use and not carrying large payloads or tools, It can be all too easy to forget you're driving a van (especially modern, quiet, fast ones) - and to drive at the same speeds as you would in a regular car.